To everyone performing at DCM this weekend, break legs and blow minds! (Click below for the full schedule.)

 When you walk into a callback, there’s usually a producer, writer and art director sitting at the director’s table.

 Sadly, many advertising creatives are oblivious to the actors in front of them.
-While you’re trying to rock your best Guy #2, they may be whispering, eating, scribbling, absorbed in their iPhone, or frowning with a face like thunder.
+While you’re trying to rock your best Guy #2, they may be whispering, eating, scribbling, absorbed in their iPhone, or thinking about their next meeting with a face like thunder.

 Greet everyone with a smile as you walk in the room, then give your full attention to the director and/or camera.